 And then there are the times when we do the hard work that’s required to not only heal the broken places, but to make those places stronger than they were before.
 It is then that our scars become beautiful in the way they allow us to bring healing to the world around us.

 The Japanese art of Kintsugi repairs broken pottery with seams of gold and is a fitting metaphor for this last way of dealing with the broken places that life gives all of us.
 Kintsugi repairs the brokenness in a way that makes the container even more beautiful and valuable than it was prior to being broken.

-This theme of finding beauty in the healing of life’s wounds shows up in my approach to life, in my writing, in my artwork, and in the healing arts I engage in.
+This theme of finding beauty in the healing of life’s wounds shows up in my approach to life, in my artwork, and in my writing.
 If you are looking for the beauty in your own scars, I hope you find inspiration in my journey to create A Kintsugi Life out of my own broken places.
 Welcome!